FlagBrew/Sharkive/README.md

 ## Credits

-JourneyOver for providing and maintaining all the cheat codes in Sharkive's database.
+JourneyOver for providing and maintaining cheat codes in Sharkive's database.

 All the cheats submitters and reporters.

 All Luma3DS contributors.

+All Atmosphere contributors.